Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Proposed Method

-\paragraph{Stage 3: Composition with Masked Attention.} Finally, we assemble the complete compositional model.
-We load the frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} base model and attach both the pre-trained and frozen \textbf{Identity Branch} from Stage $1$ and the pre-trained and frozen \textbf{Style Branch} from Stage $2$.
-We now introduce and train a \emph{new} set of LoRA adapters, $\Delta W_{\theta}$, on the main branch ($Z_t$).
-This stage is trained on our new \emph{Insert In Style Dataset} containing $100$k samples (see Sec.~\ref{sec:datasetgeneration}).
+To formulate the complete compositional framework, we integrate the pre-trained, Identity Branch ($\Delta W_{\text{ref}}$) and Style Branch ($\Delta W_{\text{style}}$) into the FLUX.1-dev \cite{fluxdev} base model.
+As these branches are optimized for disparate objectives, standard inference-time adapter mixing \cite{ominicontrol_iccv2025} yields sub-optimal performance.
+Consequently, we introduce a novel set of trainable LoRA adapters, $\Delta W_{\theta}$, applied to the main branch ($Z_t$).
+This compositional stage is trained using our proposed \emph{Insert In Style} dataset, comprising $115$k curated samples (see Sec.~\ref{sec:datasetgeneration}).

+However, na\"ively fine-tuning the unified model inherently compromises the generalization capabilities of the individual constituent branches.
+This degradation arises fundamentally from the joint optimization process itself, forcing previously isolated semantic spaces to update simultaneously leads to severe feature entanglement, independent of the composite data distribution.
+To mitigate this structural interference, we propose Masked Attention to explicitly decouple the \textbf{Identity} and \textbf{Style} branches within the multi-modal attention mechanism.
+Furthermore, directly finetuning LoRA weights for complex compositional tasks inherently risks over-entangling the structural and stylistic conditions, leading to catastrophic forgetting of the base model's broad generative priors.
+Therefore, we incorporate a prior preservation term into our training objective (Eq.\ref{eq:prior_loss_term}).

-To prevent the \emph{concept interference} between our two competing conditions, we introduce a \textbf{structural attention mask $\mathcal{M}$}.
+\paragraph{Structural Attention Mask} To prevent the \emph{concept interference} between our two competing conditions, we introduce a \textbf{structural attention mask $\mathcal{M}$}.
 This mask is applied during the shared self-attention calculation to surgically control information flow, as shown in Fig.~\ref{fig:modelarchitecture}.
 We define the concatenated query, key, and value matrices as:

 The full attention operation then becomes: